HomeBlog50 Jazz Standards You Need To Know

 We’ve created this list to help you and other beginner jazz musicians filter out the most important jazz standards to help you improve your jazz repertoire, absorb important jazz language, and get a comprehensive look at all the important sub-genres within jazz.

-Not only will this help you out during a jam session or gig, but it will also strengthen your harmonic knowledge and improvisation skills.
+Not only will these jazz songs help you out during a jam session or gig, but they will also strengthen your harmonic knowledge and improvisation skills.

 If you don’t know any of these tunes, take advantage of everything Learn Jazz Standards has to offer!